 - G11GA Flame Appraisal: Introduction to the stages required for evaluating an oilfield for production.
 This covers geological considerations and fluid flow from the oil-bearing rock.

 Semester Two – Mandatory

 - B81EZ Critical Analysis and Research Preparation: This course provides research training and addresses literature review skills, project planning, data analysis and presentation with a focus to critically discuss literature, and use data to support an argument.

 - B51HB Failure Accident Analysis: To acquaint students with the potential causes of material, structure or component failure; framework under which a failure or forensic engineering investigation should be carried out and give them the opportunity to work case studies through from information-gathering to preparation of reports and awareness of fire and explosion engineering.

 Optional (Choose one)

-To provide a methodology for analyzing one-dimensional compressible flow systems.
+- B51EL Fluids 2: To provide a methodology for analysing one-dimensional compressible flow systems.

 Semester 3 – Mandatory

-An individual project led by a research active member of staff on a current research theme with the aim of leading to the production of a journal article.
+- B51MD Masters Dissertation: An individual project led by a research-active member of staff on a current research theme with the aim of leading to the production of a journal article.

 English language requirements